 China's Xi calls Ukraine's Zelenskyy, after weeks of intensifying pressure to do so

-Chinese leader Xi Jinping called Ukraine's President Volodymyr Zelenskyy, over a month after Xi's summit with Russia's leader Vladimir Putin.
+Chinese leader Xi Jinping called Ukraine's President Volodymyr Zelenskyy, over a month after Xi's summit in Moscow with Russia's leader Vladimir Putin.

-Xi made the call after weeks of intensifying pressure from Western leaders to use his influence with Putin to broker a deal toward ending the yearlong conflict in Ukraine, triggered by Russia's invasion in February 2022.
+Xi made the call to Zelenskyy after weeks of intensifying pressure from Western leaders to use his influence with Putin to broker a deal toward ending the war in Ukraine, which began with Russia's invasion in late February 2022.

-This was the first known call between Xi and Zelenskyy since the Russian invasion.
+It was the first call between Xi and Zelenskyy since the Russian invasion, the Ukrainian government said.
+China said it happened on Wednesday, at the invitation of Zelenskyy.

 Writing on Twitter, Zelenskyy said the call was "long and meaningful" but there were no specifics on whether they talked of ways of finding an end to the conflict.